Insect flight: Indirect flight

 Other than the two orders with direct flight muscles, all other living winged insects fly using a different mechanism, involving indirect flight muscles.
 This mechanism evolved once and is the defining feature (synapomorphy) for the infraclass Neoptera; it corresponds, probably not coincidentally, with the appearance of a wing-folding mechanism, which allows Neopteran insects to fold the wings back over the abdomen when at rest (though this ability has been lost secondarily in some groups, such as in the butterflies).

 What all Neoptera share, however, is the way the muscles in the thorax work: these muscles, rather than attaching to the wings, attach to the thorax and deform it; since the wings are extensions of the thoracic exoskeleton, the deformations of the thorax cause the wings to move as well.
 A set of longitudinal muscles along the back compresses the thorax from front to back, causing the dorsal surface of the thorax (notum) to bow upward, making the wings flip down.
 Another set of muscles from the tergum to the sternum pulls the notum downward again, causing the wings to flip upward.

 Insects that beat their wings fewer than one hundred times a second use synchronous muscle.
 Synchronous muscle is a type of muscle that contracts once for every nerve impulse.
 This generally produces less power and is less efficient than asynchronous muscle, which accounts for the independent evolution of asynchronous flight muscles in several separate insect clades.

 Insects that beat their wings more rapidly, such as the bumblebee, use asynchronous muscle; this is a type of muscle that contracts more than once per nerve impulse.
 This is achieved by the muscle being stimulated to contract again by a release in tension in the muscle, which can happen more rapidly than through simple nerve stimulation alone.
 This allows the frequency of wing beats to exceed the rate at which the nervous system can send impulses.
 The asynchronous muscle is one of the final refinements that has appeared in some of the higher Neoptera (Coleoptera, Diptera, and Hymenoptera).
 The overall effect is that many higher Neoptera can beat their wings much faster than insects with direct flight muscles.

+Asynchronous muscle is, by definition, under relatively coarse control by the nervous system.
+To balance this evolutionary trade-off, insects that evolved indirect flight have also developed a separate neuromuscular system for fine-grained control of the wingstroke.
+Known as "direct muscles", these muscles attach directly to the sclerites that make up the wing hinge and are contracted with 1:1 impulses from motor neurons.
+Recent work has begun to address the complex non-linear muscular dynamics at the wing hinge and its effects on the wingtip path.